aellas/Runescape-Name-Checker/README.md

 # 🔎 RSNChecker
 RSNChecker is an open-source project written in Python that allows you to search for a Runescape name to see if it's available.
-You can search for either a single username or enter multiple usernames (we tested 500 usernames at once) with the added benefit of either checking OSRS hiscores, RS3 hiscores, or RunePixels for a return on availability.
+You can search for either a single username or enter multiple usernames (I've tested 500 usernames at once) with the added benefit of either checking OSRS hiscores, RS3 hiscores, or RunePixels for a return on availability.

 # 🧭 Demo
 ![alt text](https://github.com/Arrayem/Runescape-Name-Checker/blob/main/images/gif.gif)